prnybhrdwj/my_fav_movies_website/README.md

 Just run the Entertainment_Center.py file using IDLE shell.
 This was created using Python 2.7.12
 # License
 This is a public domain work, dedicated using CC0 1.0.
 Feel free to do whatever you want with it.
+# Attributions
+All code used in this project was directly or indirectly taught to us by Udacity through their Full stack developer I course.